If you’ve just been diagnosed with type 2 diabetes, here’s what you need to know to get started:

 Type 2 diabetes (also known as diabetes mellitus type 2) is a chronic condition in which the level of sugar in your blood is too high – This is why if you’re diagnosed with type 2 diabetes you have to control your diet and make some lifestyle changes.

 In essence, it's a problem with the hormones your body produces.
-Your body needs insulin (a hormone) to break down sugar, but is either not producing enough of it, or your cells aren’t responding well to it.
+Your body needs insulin (a hormone) to convert sugar into energy, but is either not producing enough of it, or your cells aren’t responding well to it.

 And it’s really common – over 14% of Indians have type 2 diabetes.